 - Sleepy and tired.

 In my case, as I didn’t get enough breastmilk I used to feed my baby 50 percent breastmilk and 50 percent formula milk.
-So I didn’t understand how much milk is my baby having in the entire day.
-It happened so many times that when I fed him formula milk he vomited all the milk forcefully and got tensed and irritated just like we adults experience during vomitings.
+So I didn’t understand how much milk my baby had in the entire day.
+It happened so many times that when I fed him formula milk he vomited all the milk forcefully and got tensed and irritated just like we adults experience during vomiting.
 That was a very scary experience for me.
 At that time I didn’t understand why this is happening.
 I thought maybe my baby is not well and visited my doctor.
 He was still healthy.
 He was playing and demanding feeds and he was completely normal.
 After such a long time I understood that the forceful vomit of all the milk through his mouth is because his stomach was already full and I was overfeeding him.
 My doctor told me to offer only breastmilk and stop formula milk.
 I told her that I am not getting enough breastmilk but she told me you have to offer how much you get and check for an increase in your baby’s weight.
-If your baby’s weight is increasing continuously then it means your producing enough milk for your baby.
-So I stopped formula milk and hence his vomitings stopped.
+If your baby’s weight is increasing continuously then it means you’re producing enough milk for your baby.
+So I stopped formula milk and hence his vomiting stopped.